CA-CODE-Works/playbook/docs/platform.md

 **IN PROGRESS: This section is in the early planning stages and is subject to change.
 Stay tuned for details. **

+Updated 01-17-19

 [Code.ca.gov](https://code.ca.gov/) is the central platform for finding California government open source software projects.
-CDT plans to leverage and learn from existing efforts by collaborating with the federal team of code.gov to create the next iteration of code.ca.gov.
+CDT is leveraging and learning from existing efforts from the federal team at code.gov to create the next iteration of code.ca.gov.

-This platform follows similar government efforts:
+The code.ca.gov platform follows similar government efforts:

 * U.S. Government ([code.gov](https://code.gov/))